firstdraft/guides/using-git-to-freely-experiment-and-never-lose-work.md

 On the left, you see the code as it was previously; on the right, you see the new code.
 Lines added are highlighted in green, lines removed are highlighted in red.

 Below, there are two things you can do: **commit** your changes on the left, and switch to a new **branch** on the right.
 When you hear the word "commit", think "snapshot".
 When you hear the word "branch", think "version".
+Each branch ("version") is a series of commits ("snapshots").

 A Git commit is a snapshot of _all_ of the folders and files in your project _at a particular time_.
 Since our files of code are all interdependent, it doesn't make sense to save versions of individual files — we need to know the _entire_ state of the project for a version to be useful.